tidev/titanium-docs/docs/api/titanium/network/httpclient.md

 Setting the TLS version saves time from re-attempting connections with lower TLS versions and provides added security by denying attempts to use lower TLS versions.

-Starting with Release 3.6.0, you can set the TLS version for the Android and iOS platforms.
+You can set the TLS version for the Android and iOS platforms.
-Prior to Release 3.6.0, you can only set the TLS version for iOS.

 ### Caching Data